zhiyongchenGREAT/SHU_FlightControl_TM4C/README.md

 !!!Important note:

-1. The flight mode should be set to "00" to enable manual control, "01"-"03" is prohibited to use in normal case & need to be rewritten when performing spcific use.
+1. The flight mode should be set to "00" to enable manual control, "01"-"03", which can only be viewed as coding templetes, is prohibited to use in normal case & need to be rewritten when performing spcific use.
 Be very carful since mode "01"-"03" may contain automatic flight task.

 2. The parameters in control_command.c & FLOW_B.c must be reconfig costomizedly when performing on different drone.

+3. Telemetry(UART1) instructions is contained in "Instrucions.txt".

+4. PORT definition:
+UART1 > Telemetry
+UART2 > Renesas interface(Specific use in NUEDC)
+UART6 > Optical flow sensor
+IIC3 > Sonar sensor
+NRF_PORT > NRF
+SSI2 > 3 channal additional PWM OUT(used as gimbal control) & Telemetry mode control
+ROTOR_PORT > 4 channal main PWM OUT
+UART7_PORT > PPM Capture(Optional Remote controller interface, cannot be used temporarily because of crash with main flight task, which need further research)

 rev1.0.4 2017/8/13: